Barbara Feldon: Early life

 Feldon was born Barbara Anne Hall in Butler, Pennsylvania, part of the Pittsburgh metropolitan area.
-Feldon and her older sister Patricia were the daughters of Raymond D. and Julia Stewart Hall.
+Feldon and her older sister Patricia were the daughters of Raymond Dorsey and Julia Stewart Hall.
 She graduated from Bethel Park High School and trained at Pittsburgh Playhouse.
-In 1955, she graduated from Carnegie Institute of Technology (now Carnegie Mellon University) with a Bachelor of Arts in drama.
-She was initiated into the Delta Xi Chapter of Kappa Kappa Gamma.
+In 1955, she graduated from Carnegie Institute of Technology with a Bachelor of Arts in drama.
+She was initiated into the Delta Xi chapter of Kappa Kappa Gamma.
 In 1957, she won the grand prize on The $64,000 Question in the category of William Shakespeare.

 Career

 Feldon studied acting at HB Studio.
-Following working as a model, Feldon's break came in the form of a popular and much-parodied television commercial for "Top Brass", a hair pomade for men by Revlon.
-Lounging languidly on an animal-print rug, she purred at the camera, addressing the male viewers as "tigers".
+Following working as a model, Feldon's break came in the form of a popular and much-parodied television commercial for "Top Brass," a hair pomade for men by Revlon.
+Lounging languidly on an animal-print rug, she purred at the camera, addressing the male viewers who use it as "tigers."

 This led to small roles in television series.
-In the 1960s, she made appearances on Twelve O'Clock High (season one, episode 24: "End of the Line"), Flipper (season one, episodes 12 and 13: the two-parter "The Lady and the Dolphin") and The Man from U.N.C.L.E. (in "The Never-Never Affair" aired spring 1965).
+In the 1960s, she made appearances on Twelve O'Clock High (season one episode "End of the Line"), Flipper (season one two-parter episode "The Lady and the Dolphin") and The Man from U.N.C.L.E. (in "The Never-Never Affair", which aired spring 1965).
 In 1964, she appeared with Simon Oakland in the episode "Try to Find a Spy" of CBS's short-lived drama Mr. Broadway.

-One substantial guest-starring role was opposite George C. Scott in the television drama East Side/West Side (season one, episode 19).
-It was produced by Talent Associates, which was also developing a TV comedy called Get Smart with two prominent writers, Mel Brooks and Buck Henry.
+One substantial guest-starring role was opposite George C. Scott in the television drama East Side/West Side (season one).
+It was produced by Talent Associates which was also developing a TV comedy called Get Smart with two prominent writers, Mel Brooks and Buck Henry.

 Feldon was cast in this new show as "Agent 99".
-She starred opposite comedian Don Adams, who portrayed Maxwell Smart, Secret Agent 86.
+She starred opposite comedian Don Adams, who portrayed Maxwell Smart, "Secret Agent 86".
 She played the role for the duration of the show's production from 1965 until 1970 and was nominated for an Emmy Award for Outstanding Lead Actress in a Comedy Series in 1968 and 1969.

-The character was unusual for the era, showing a capable woman in a stressful career.
+The character was unusual for the era, showing a capable woman succeeding in a stressful career.
 Feldon noted, "A lot of women said 99 was a role model for them because she was smart and always got the right answer."
 Feldon almost lost her role as 99 because the sponsor of Get Smart was a deodorant soap, and she had done a deodorant commercial for Revlon.
-Feldon was also notably taller than Adams, her male co-star, another rarity for the time.
+Feldon was also noticeably taller than Adams, her male co-star, another rarity for the time.